itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     Concept)**.
 They develop Automation script for few complex scenarios(shared by me) on my application in any technical stack."
 Kathy, I _wish_ we had "few complex scenarios", but these are computers.
+18. 06/27/22: Daviiiid!
+Are you really going to email me the same thing every two days?
+I guess I'll unsubscribe when it stops being funny.
+19. 06/28/22: Grace is sharing my copy of the Maturity Model for IT Orchestration & Automation today!
+Their "tiered framework made up of five distinct levels of automation maturity" is one that my organization "can use to self-assess [out] automation readiness and develop a sound strategy for moving forward."
+I am realizing that "framework" is probably a great way to flag the _real_ bullshitters in my inbox.
+20. 06/28/22: Kara has been working with a skilled Software Developer she thinks would be a great fit for my company.
+I'm not sure what those skills are.
+If that person's not a good fit, she has others!
+21. 06/28/22: Edmond is thrilled to share with me that they are officially an Atlassian Cloud Specialized Partner!
+I think they offer consulting for Atlassian, but they really want me to read their presser about this new certification.
+22. 06/29/22: Kara is following up again.
+Today she has multiple devs she's working with.
+I hope the person from yesterday found something!
+23. 06/29/22: Vijay hopes I'm having a great week.
+He saw I am hiring (I'm not) and wants me to send him my leads.
+He's got offshore devs available for my next project.
+I guess I'm supposed to show him my leads so he can tell me that he can come in cheaper?
+24. 06/29/22: Maria's accomplished teams have delivered software across different tech verticals such as Product Design, Custom Software Development, Fintech, CMS, Web/App Development, Machine/Deep Learning, A.I, Travel Technology, DBA, and more.
+She wants to collaborate.
+I do love me a good vertical.
+25. 06/29/22: Derek has reached out a few times but hasn't heard back (Dear Slim...).
+He also wants to sell me developers.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso